Please update your Flash player to see this menu.

 Including online print-at-home discount tickets from Universal's website

-You can almost surely get Universal Studios discount tickets!
+You can almost certainlyly get some type of Universal Studios discount tickets.
+They may not actually be very "cheap" in your opinion, but they will at least be cheaper that you would pay at the ticket booths.
 There are a number of different discount plans offered by Universal Studios Hollywood at any given time.
-All you have to do to get them is to plan ahead!
+But to get them, you'll have to plan ahead!
 Here are the Universal Studios on-line discount ticket specials in effect at the time of this update:

 3.)
 ARES TRAVEL discount tickets: Universal Studios Hollywood offers several money-saving options through the ARES Travel discounters.
 These web-only specials shave some $$$ off of the price of regular and/or VIP Experience tickets.
 The exact amount of the ARES discounts is always changing, and so are the specific terms of these offers.
 If you'd like to check out the current deals, here's a link to the ARES Travel's theme park deals for Los Angeles, California.
 (Note: a small convenience fee will be added to the price of your tickets.)